 Validate: If your child confides in you, validate his feelings.
 Believe him and talk him through the experience.
 Take the necessary measures to protect him.
 For example, if he has disclosed that his school van driver is abusing him, remove him from the offending environment by changing the mode of transport.
 Whether you want to confront the offender or not is up to you.
 Ensuring your child's safety should be your priority.

 Empower: Educate your child about personal safety.
 Assure her that you are always here to listen and support her if she ever faces any form of maltreatment from anyone.
 And, mean it when you say that!

 Bringing up children has never been easy, more so in the present-day environment.
 When frustrations abound, you may snap sometimes and displace your anger on your helpless child.
 This is normal.
 After all, you are human.
 As long as such instances are few and far between, it is fine.
-However, if this begins to happen too frequently with increasing intensity, it is essential that you take a step back and follow the LOVE principle.
+However, if this begins to happen too frequently with increasing intensity, you must take a step back and follow the LOVE principle.
 If that fails to work, it may be helpful to seek professional help.